NumberHound/web/EconomicsData.md

 [World Input-Output Database](http://www.wiod.org/home) -- Time series of world input-output tables and international supply and use tables; national input-output tables and national supply and use tables; socio-economic accounts; and environmental accounts for 27 EU countries and 13 other major countries.

 [Wharton Research Data Service](https://wrds-www.wharton.upenn.edu/) -- Business data research service from The Wharton School providing access to financial, economic, and company data.
-UC Berkeley subscriptions provide access to: COMPUSTAT Global, Amadeus, Orbis, and others.
-Open to all current UC Students staff and faculty.
-Click on the link, choose "Register" and if you qualify a password will be sent by email.

 ---